 \section{Proofs of the lemmas}

-Along the proofs, if $H$ is a minor of $G$, it will be sometimes more convenient to say that $G$ is a \emph{major} of $H$.
-Similarly, we say that polygonal embedding $\Pi_G$ is a \emph{p-major} of $\Pi_G$, if $\Pi_H$ is a p-minor of $\Pi_G$.
+Throughout the proofs, if $H$ is a minor of $G$, it will sometimes be more convenient to say that $G$ is a \emph{major} of $H$.
+Similarly, we say that a polygonal embedding $\Pi_G$ is a \emph{p-major} of $\Pi_H$ if $\Pi_H$ is a p-minor of $\Pi_G$.

-Because plane graphs we will consider are actually polygonal embeddings, the boundary of the outerface is a cycle.
-Whenever we talk about outerface we refer to this cycle.
-We say that two plane graphs $H,G$ such that $H$ is minor of $G$ have the \emph{same outerface} if the minor $H$ has been obtained from $G$ without removing vertices or edges of the outerface of $G$, nor contracting edges with both endpoints on the outerface of $G$.
-It follows:
+Since the plane graphs we will consider are actually polygonal embeddings, the boundary of the outerface is a cycle.
+Whenever we talk about the outerface of a plane graph, we refer to this cycle.
+We say that two plane graphs $H$ and $G$, where $H$ is a minor of $G$, have the \emph{same outerface} if $H$ is obtained from $G$ without removing any vertex or edge from the outerface of $G$, and without contracting any edge with both endpoints on the outerface of $G$.
+It follows that:

 \begin{property} If a polygonal embedding $\Pi_H$ is a minor of polygonal embedding $\Pi_G$ with same outerface, border and signature, then $\Pi_H$ is a p-minor of $\Pi_G$. \end{property}